Jakkwj/simpo-home/README.md

 ## Resource

-- Join us in building and enhancing [paper resource](https://www.simpowater.org/resource) with the help of powerful **AI tools**  (such as: [Kimi](https://kimi.moonshot.cn)).
+- Join us in building and enhancing [Paper Resource](https://www.simpowater.org/resource) with the help of powerful **AI tools** (such as: [Kimi](https://kimi.moonshot.cn)).
 Your contributions can significantly enhance and expand the collection, making it more valuable for the entire community.
 - Currently, for each paper, we will pose the following questions to [Kimi](https://kimi.moonshot.cn):
   - What problem does this paper attempt to solve?
   - What are the relevant studies?